ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/redis-windows.md

 - Now go to *windows menu > Run > Services*, This can be done by  following shortcut *win+R*, type *services.msc* & click *OK*, it will open a new Services tab.
-- Find *TEST-WORKER* right click on it & go to *Properties > Recovery* a new tab will open.
+- Find *SERVICE-NAME* right click on it & go to *Properties > Recovery* a new tab will open.

 <img src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/windows-images/redis16.png?raw=true" style=" width:400px ; height:250px ">